solusine/markdown-licenses/licenses/Artistic-2.0.md

 ### Permission for Use and Modification Without Distribution

 <ol>
-  <li>You are permitted to use the Standard Version and create and use Modified Versions for any purpose without restriction, provided that you do not Distribute the Modified Version.</li>
+  <li><p>You are permitted to use the Standard Version and create and use Modified Versions for any purpose without restriction, provided that you do not Distribute the Modified Version.</p></li>
 </ol>

 ### Permissions for Redistribution of the Standard Version

 <ol start="2">
-  <li>You may Distribute verbatim copies of the Source form of the Standard Version of this Package in any medium without restriction, either gratis or for a Distributor Fee, provided that you duplicate all of the original copyright notices and associated disclaimers.
-At your discretion, such verbatim copies may or may not include a Compiled form of the Package.</li>
+  <li><p>You may Distribute verbatim copies of the Source form of the Standard Version of this Package in any medium without restriction, either gratis or for a Distributor Fee, provided that you duplicate all of the original copyright notices and associated disclaimers.
+At your discretion, such verbatim copies may or may not include a Compiled form of the Package.</p></li>
-  <li>You may apply any bug fixes, portability changes, and other modifications made available from the Copyright Holder.
-The resulting Package will still be considered the Standard Version, and as such will be subject to the Original License.</li>
+  <li><p>You may apply any bug fixes, portability changes, and other modifications made available from the Copyright Holder.
+The resulting Package will still be considered the Standard Version, and as such will be subject to the Original License.</p></li>
 </ol>

 ### Distribution of Modified Versions of the Package as Source

 <ol start="4">
   <li>
-    You may Distribute your Modified Version as Source (either gratis or for a Distributor Fee, and with or without a Compiled form of the Modified Version) provided that you clearly document how it differs from the Standard Version, including, but not limited to, documenting any non-standard features, executables, or modules, and provided that you do at least <strong>ONE</strong> of the following:<br><br>
+    <p>You may Distribute your Modified Version as Source (either gratis or for a Distributor Fee, and with or without a Compiled form of the Modified Version) provided that you clearly document how it differs from the Standard Version, including, but not limited to, documenting any non-standard features, executables, or modules, and provided that you do at least <strong>ONE</strong> of the following:</p>
     <ol type="a">
-      <li>make the Modified Version available to the Copyright Holder of the Standard Version, under the Original License, so that the Copyright Holder may include your modifications in the Standard Version.</li>
+      <li><p>make the Modified Version available to the Copyright Holder of the Standard Version, under the Original License, so that the Copyright Holder may include your modifications in the Standard Version.</p></li>
-      <li>ensure that installation of your Modified Version does <em>not</em> prevent the user installing or running the Standard Version.
-In addition, the Modified Version must bear a name that is different from the name of the Standard Version.</li>
+      <li><p>ensure that installation of your Modified Version does <em>not</em> prevent the user installing or running the Standard Version.
+In addition, the Modified Version must bear a name that is different from the name of the Standard Version.</p></li>
       <li>
-        allow anyone who receives a copy of the Modified Version to make the Source form of the Modified Version available to others under:<br><br>
+        <p>allow anyone who receives a copy of the Modified Version to make the Source form of the Modified Version available to others under:</p>
         <ol type="i">
-          <li>the Original License or</li>
+          <li><p>the Original License or</p></li>
-          <li>a license that permits the licensee to freely copy, modify and redistribute the Modified Version using the same licensing terms that apply to the copy that the licensee received, and requires that the Source form of the Modified Version, and of any works derived from it, be made freely available in that license fees are prohibited but Distributor Fees are allowed.</li>
+          <li><p>a license that permits the licensee to freely copy, modify and redistribute the Modified Version using the same licensing terms that apply to the copy that the licensee received, and requires that the Source form of the Modified Version, and of any works derived from it, be made freely available in that license fees are prohibited but Distributor Fees are allowed.</p></li>
         </ol>
       </li>
     </ol>